lynnlim7/GF620_StochasticModelling/README.md

     - N = 84 (more frequent hedging)

-Using 50,000 Monte Carlo simulated paths to simulate stock prices and calculate the hedging error (difference between the replicated portfolio and the true payoff at maturity)
+Using 50,000 Monte Carlo simulated paths to simulate stock prices and calculate the hedging error (difference between the replicated portfolio and the true payoff at maturity).
 The histograms of hedging errors for both N=21 and N=84

 ## Getting Started